ART AT WORK

 PHOTOGRAPHY BY MERON MENGHISTAB

 The Jacob Lawrence oil painting Eight Builders (1982) hangs like a beacon at the end of the hallway entrance to the new Seattle Mayor Katie Wilson’s offices.
 The painting, depicting a scramble of Black woodworkers amidst their materials and tools, hangs opposite Jake Prendez’s oil painting, And Still I Rise (2024), wherein a horde of anti-immigration protestors hurl stones at a young woman ascending to the sky with monarch butterfly wings.
 The two works frame one’s entrance into the closed interior of the Mayor’s offices, starting points into how her administration imagines itself and its work.
-The paintings emblematize the inclusive messaging of most political movements along the liberal-to-progressive spectrum — anti-racist, pro-immigrant — and are a fitting representation of Mayor’s “affordability agenda” as it is lodged in commitments to workers.
+The paintings emblematize the inclusive messaging of most political movements along the liberal-to-progressive spectrum — anti-racist, pro-immigrant — and are a fitting representation of Mayor Wilson’s “affordability agenda” as it is lodged in commitments to workers.

 A recent walkthrough of the jam-packed art collection in the Mayor’s offices sheds light on how artistic practice can (and cannot) be used to represent policy, and tells a perhaps more interesting story about what happens when we take art and artists seriously as central to good governance.

 Seattle is one of the few cities in the country with its own art collection: nearly 4,000 works across mediums.
 Funds for collecting and exhibiting this work are secured through the 1 Percent for Art ordinance (1973), which allocates 1% of capital improvement funds to variously collect, commission, and install art in the city.
 These resources have allowed the city to install hundreds of works in parks and passageways across the city — still more are housed within the buildings that city employees work in day in and day out, including City Hall.
 Cheryl Delostrinos, a community relations manager in the Mayor’s office, was charged with the task of installing a collection of works that communicate Wilson’s particular investments in affordability, representing the city’s diversity, and uplifting workers.
-Delostrinos worked with the artist Blake Heygood, Curator and Collections Manager of the city’s Civic Art Collection, to choose from the nearly 400 pieces of art that can be rotated into any number of government locales.
+Delostrinos worked with the artist Blake Haygood, Curator and Collections Manager of the city’s Civic Art Collection, to choose from the nearly 400 pieces of art that can be rotated into any number of government locales.

 The result is a strangely compelling exhibition of work by artists with strong roots in the Pacific Northwest.
-(A few are from far beyond the region, including a print by Mary Lee Bendolph, of the world-renowned Gee’s Bend quilting community in Alabama.)
-Nearly every hallway space is filled with primarily figurative, two-dimensional work that is often grouped in pairs and trios to facilitate conversation between works.
+(A few are from far beyond the region, including a print by Mary Lee Bendolph, of the world-renowned Gee’s Bend quilting community in Alabama.)Nearly every hallway space is filled with primarily figurative, two-dimensional work that is often grouped in pairs and trios to facilitate conversation between works.
 A standout trio features two minimalist, embroidered silk and porcelain works by Diem Chau, jointly called Long Braid (2008), which frame an ink, watercolor, and gouache piece by Malayka Gormally, Woman Applying for United States Citizenship at the International Rescue Center in Tukwila (2019).
 The detailed handcraft Chau puts into the long black braid that extends from each delicately embroidered figure, hanging far below the porcelain plates on which they are centered, complements the focused processing of the woman Gormally depicts.
 Her subject wears a graphic t-shirt and hijab as she nears the end of her application form, the entirety of the loaded citizenship process seeming to concentrate in the grip of her fingers on the edge of the application form as she reaches the bottom of the page.
 At first glance, all three works threaten to blend into the beige background of the office, as the fine lines of each piece are framed in light wood and white and off-white mats, but their pops of material (the long braids) and color (the red hijab) draw the viewer closer in ways that match the meticulous nature of Chau, Gormally, and their subjects.

 Another standout of the collection showcases artists working within, and pressing the boundaries of, a single medium.
 The entirety of the “Historical Conference Room” is ringed by 11 framed serigraphs and Giclée prints by Indigenous printmakers whose works ruminate on communal, if sometimes fractious, bonds among human-animal-environment.
 The hanging style allows the viewer to be anchored in the tenets of the formline tradition exemplified by Preston Singletary, Dennis Allen, and lessLIE Sam’s serigraphs, while colorful Glicée printing of artists like Kelly Cannell demonstrate expansions of the style.
 (Elsewhere in the exhibition, Singletary’s glass sculpture Raven Crest Hat [2002] deserves more pomp and circumstance — while it benefits from the abundant natural light of the lobby that overlooks Elliott Bay, it feels too tucked behind the space’s generic office furniture.)